data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 For education data practitioners, these reports and datasets can be analyzed to answer questions related to their field of interest.
 However, publicly available, aggregate datasets are large and often suppressed to protect privacy.
 Sometimes they are already a couple of years old by the time they're released.
 Because of their coarseness, they can be difficult to interpret and use.
 Generally, aggregated data are generally used to surface of broader trends and patterns in education as opposed to diagnosing underlying issues or making causal statements.
 It is very important that we consider the limitations of aggregate data before analyzing them.

 Analysis of aggregate data can help us identify patterns that may not have previously been known.
 When we have gained new insight, we can create research questions, craft hypotheses around our findings, and make recommendations on how to make improvements for the future.
+This walkthrough, then, uses and explores aggregate data, with a focus on educational equity, from a single school district.

 #### Disaggregating Aggregated Data

 Aggregated data can tell us many things, but in order for us to examine subgroups and their information, we must have data _disaggregated_ by the subgroups we hope to analyze.
 This data is still aggregated from row-level data but provides information on smaller components than the grand total [@disaggregate].
-Common disaggregations for students include gender, race/ethnicity, socioeconomic status, English learner designation, and whether they are served under the Individuals with Disabilities Education Act (IDEA).
+Common disaggregations for students include gender, race/ethnicity, socioeconomic status, English learner designation, and whether they are served under the *Individuals with Disabilities Education Act (IDEA)*.

 #### Disaggregating Data and Equity